andr1an-op/andr1an-op/README.md

 # 💫 About Me:
-I am an Information Technology student.<br>I am currently learning web development and have a strong interest in cybersecurity.<br>I enjoy exploring new things that can provide me with valuable feedback.
+I am an Computer Science student.<br>Currently learning web development and have a strong interest in cybersecurity.<br>I enjoy exploring new things that can provide me with valuable feedback.

 ## 🌐 Socials: